jiahui747/dev-test-2025/INSTRUCTIONS.md

    - For example, if you're displaying details for [`/api/Beans/1`](https://jellybellywikiapi.onrender.com/api/Beans/1), you might also include a **random recipe** below the main content.
    - _Note:_ The API has **limited filtering capabilities**, so it’s acceptable if the secondary data (e.g., the recipe) does **not directly match** the flavor or item shown.

-5. The api has some weird behaviours, feel free to ignore edge cases where the data is returned wrong. e.g
+5. 5. **The API may behave unexpectedly — don't worry about edge cases where the data is returned incorrectly.**

+For example, the `ingredients` array below includes some formatting quirks:

 ```
  "ingredients": [